davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-30-kona-diaries-2015-day-6-bbq-tuesday.md

 ![](/images/2015/20150929-0033496.jpg)

-I made it to Hawi, used the restroom at alocal shop (and left some money to say thank you) and then refuelled like a pro!
+I made it to Hawi, used the restroom at a local shop (and left some money to say thank you) and then refuelled like a pro!

 ![20150929-hawi](/images/2015/20150929-hawi.jpg)